eNMS-automation/eNMS/docs/source/base/features.md

 ![Dashboard](../_static/base/dashboard.png)

-Once device and circuit network data has been created, related data can be grouped into pools.
+Once device and circuit network data have been created, related data can be grouped into pools.

 ## Network Visualization